-- The third column, "State," shows the average across all counties and St. Louis City for the indicator, in this case 13.88 percent. - The fourth column is labeled "Rank."
+- The first column, "County," reports the result for the county on this indicator; in this case, 17.8 percent of Adair County's total population is food uncertain. - The second column, "State," shows the average across all counties and St. Louis City for the indicator, in this case 16.4 percent. - The third column is labeled "Rank."
 This last column indicates the county's rank in comparison with all other Missouri counties and St. Louis City.
 Individual county results are normally divided into five quintiles to reveal if a county's need or performance is in the top 20%, second highest 20%, and so on.
 The labels under "county rank" indicate the following groups: